bestproject/getwordpress.php/README.md

 - Click on `Install`

 # How it works
-Script downloads selected release, unpacks, creates `.htaccess` file, removes itself and redirects you to installation process.
+Script downloads selected release, unpacks, removes itself and redirects you to installation process.